johnmpost/john-stack/README.md

 ### ports

-right now, ports are hardcoded as follows. i'd like to find a nice way to make these variables.
+right now, development ports are hardcoded as follows. i'd like to find a nice way to make these variables.

 | service     | port |
 | ----------- | ---- |